At least 10 people were killed Friday after a gunman opened fire at Santa Fe High School in Santa Fe, Texas.

 However, a person must be 21-years-old before they can buy a handgun, he said.

 Sparks added that there’s no special license to purchase a gun in Texas.
-Indeed, according to the lobbying arm of the National Rifle Association, “a Texas resident, if not otherwise precluded by law, may purchase rifles and shotguns, ammunition, reloading components, or firearms accessories in contiguous states.”
+According to the lobbying arm of the National Rifle Association, “a Texas resident, if not otherwise precluded by law, may purchase rifles and shotguns, ammunition, reloading components, or firearms accessories in contiguous states.”

 There’s also no license to carry a gun once it’s purchased, he said.
 However, a permit is required to carry a handgun.
 And thanks to a bill that was passed in the Texas Legislature in 2015, handgun permit holders can now carry their handguns openly, Sparks said.